 The OMEGA Sailing Bracelet is a dream come true.
 I was in search of a bracelet that reminded me of the ocean and being on the sea, practical for everyday wear.
 OMEGA's accessory came across my radar during my and Dan's quest to find high-quality nautical-inspired bracelets.

-It's a brand we know, love, and trust and I jumped at the chance to sport this stylish creation.
+It's a brand we know, love, and trust, and I jumped at the chance to sport this stylish creation.
 We've had a bracelet from OMEGA for years now, and the condition remains like new despite countless days of wear.

 OMEGA is a Timeless Brand, Synonymous with Quality

 OMEGA came into our lives because of their watches.
 And though I had known about the brand for years, it wasn't until my and Dan's lives collided that I started to go into the OMEGA boutiques with Dan, to browse.
 (He has a passion for timepieces and is a proud owner of his own OMEGA watch.)

 They make beautiful watches and accessories.
 They also create rings, bracelets, charms, pendants, and necklaces.
 Their watches, especially, are legendary.

 Back in 2019, OMEGA recalled the 50th anniversary of Apollo 11's expedition to the moon, with their OMEGA Speedmaster.
 We made sure we stopped by a few OMEGA stores back then to admire any limited edition watches the boutiques had in stock for the event.